ojalp26/Octanet-Python-Development-Internship/README.md

 ---

 ## ✨ Features
-✔️ **Account Balance Inquiry** – Check available balance in a structured table format.
+✔️ **Account Balance Inquiry** – Check the available balance in a structured table format.
 ✔️ **Cash Withdrawal** – Withdraw money with validation for insufficient balance.
 ✔️ **Cash Deposit** – Deposit money securely into the account.
 ✔️ **PIN Change** – Update the ATM PIN with validation.